Orchid Drawings

 In case you are interested to know what variety this outline is, it is from the species Disa racemosa.

-In the picture I copied from, it was a cranberry pink color with cream inside the cup-like portion.
+I copied (freehand) from a picture in a gardening book that showed it was a cranberry pink color with cream inside the cup-like portion.

-In outline form, you can easily see the simple lines of this particular orchid's structure.
+In outline form, you can see the simple lines of this particular orchid's structure.

-Give yourself an advantage by putting a border of the same dimensions on your paper before you start to copy it.
+Give yourself an advantage by sketching in a border with the same dimensions as your picture before you start to copy it.

 Have fun and be kind to yourself while you practice.

-Your next drawing is another step closer to your perfect drawing.
+Always remember that your next orchid drawing is another step closer to a perfect drawing.

 Learn about this exotic bloom: